 In this order, we must be aware the threats listed in this document are based in the IUCN Red List of Threatened Species, and some will not adjust for ecosystems context.
 A proper understanding of the assessment will allow an effective classification of the threats.

+If more than one classification system is recorded by the authors, all of them should be included in the XML file.